kanaka/mal/cpp/README.md

         ./docker make

-    * run one of the implemenations:
+    * run one of the implementations:

         ./docker run ./stepA_mal